Minimoog Model D Garageband

 @Cib

 I never bought a moog synth app simply because they all sound boring to my ears (shame).
 Why you dont buy Layr if you like blending/layering sounds ?
-Im waiting for the au update and the brice presets are the best i have heard of any synth.> @MonzoPro said:
+Im waiting for the au update and the brice presets are the best i have heard of any synth.> @MonzoPro said:@richardyot said:

-It's not the end of the World, no. But as I said in my post, that's not how I work.
+Plenty of great music has been made with artists running just one monophonic hardware Minimoog.
+So the fact that an Air 2 can't run five instances in AUv3 isn't really the end of the world.
+You can always layer by recording.It's not the end of the World, no. But as I said in my post, that's not how I work.
 I make music by jamming live with a bunch of synths all at once.
 Recording synths and instruments one at a time, track by track doesn't inspire me to create fresh sounding music.
 I'm happy to overdub once the initial jam has been recorded, but to capture any spontaneity I need that live element to begin with.

 The beauty of the new Moog is the bass sounds.
 That, coupled with a couple of Model 15's playing arp's, Layr or Synthscaper for pads, a couple of Ruismaker's, a bunch of FX all running through AUM would be perfect for me.
 If I tried it though I'd end up ten minutes later with molten aluminium on my lap.